Frequently Asked Questions

 If, having taken into account these considerations, the use can be characterized as ‘fair’ and it was for the purpose of research, private study, criticism or review, then it will fall within the fair dealing exemption and will not require permission from the copyright owner.
 In addition, if your purpose is criticism or review, you must also mention the source and author of the work for it to be fair dealing.

 The Queen's Fair Dealing Policy translates some of the high level principles of fair dealing into practical rules applicable to a university setting.
-Download this document to find out how you can apply this exception to your teaching.

 6. How long does copyright last?